mcdemarco/the-new-kitchen-cookbook/rice/ipRisotto.md

 ## Variants

 You can stir in cheese at the end or when serving.

+You can replace some of the liquid with tomatoes.

 Some pressure cook for 6 minutes with 5 minutes of natural release.